Kneaded That

 Second rise

-• Line or grease a loaf pan and set aside.
-Turn your risen dough out onto a lightly floured surface and gently stretch it into a rectangle (the short side of the rectangle should be roughly the length of the loaf pan; it does not matter how long the length of the rectangle is.)
+• Line or grease a loaf pan.
+Turn the dough onto a lightly floured surface and gently stretch it into a rectangle (the short side roughly the length of the loaf pan).
+Roll it up from the short side, pinch the seam, tuck the ends, and place it in the prepared pan.

-• Cover with plastic wrap and a clean tea towel, and let rise for another hour or two until it is nice and puffy over the top of the pan**.
+• Cover with plastic wrap and a clean tea towel and let rise another 1–2 hours, until puffy over the top of the pan.

 Bake

-• Once the dough has fully risen, preheat your oven to 375°F and bake for 30 minutes or until golden brown.
+• Once fully risen, preheat the oven to 375°F and bake 30 minutes, until golden brown.

-• Allow the bread to cool in the pan for 10 minutes and then transfer it to a cooling rack.
-Allow it to cool fully before cutting for the best results!
+• Cool in the pan 10 minutes, then transfer to a cooling rack and cool completely before slicing for the best results.

 Notes

-* * I have noticed that skimping on the second rise leads to the bread splitting in the oven, so make sure you let it rise!
+Don't skimp on the second rise — under-proofing leads to the bread splitting in the oven.

 This bread lasts at room temperature for 5–7 days.